Universal TV (United Kingdom and Ireland)

 Universal TV was a British and Irish pay television channel owned by the NBCUniversal International Networks division of NBCUniversal.
-It was devoted primarily to imported drama series, mostly from the United States.
+It was devoted primarily to imported drama series, mostly from the United States, and operated under various names between 1999 and 2020.

 History

+As Hallmark Channel

 The channel launched in October 1999 and was previously owned by the privately backed Sparrowhawk Media Group, until late 2007 when it was bought out by NBCUniversal.
 It previously licensed programming and branding from Crown Media Holdings, and was previously known as the Hallmark Entertainment Network and the Hallmark Channel (Crown Media had sold off their international assets in 2005).

 Coinciding with the launch of Hallmark Channel HD, Hallmark Channel became 16:9 widescreen capable on 28 June 2010.

 As Universal Channel

 In June 2009, a memorandum leaked to the television trade newspaper Broadcast stated that NBC Universal planned to rebrand the Hallmark Channel as a Universal Channel in October 2009.
 The "Hallmark Channel" brand was licensed to NBC Universal from Crown Media (which operates the US Hallmark Channel) and was due to expire.
 An NBC Universal spokesperson denied such a rebrand would happen.

 On 2 September 2010, Universal Networks International confirmed plans to rebrand the Hallmark Channel as the Universal Channel in the UK.
 On 18 October, the pay-TV channel and its timeshift and high definition variants became the Universal Channel, Universal Channel +1 and Universal Channel HD.

 The Universal Channel gave UK premieres to cop show Rookie Blue and legal drama Fairly Legal in early 2011.
 It also aired Shattered, which stars Callum Keith Rennie as a homicide detective suffering from multiple personality disorder.

 On 1 December 2010, Universal Channel launched a specific feed which targets Ireland.
 Universal Channel in Ireland airs localised advertising.
 The Irish feed does not include subtitles.
 TV3 act as the Irish variation's advertising sales agents.

 On 31 July 2013, Universal Channel unveiled a refreshed branding and new slogan it launched on 5 August, "100% Characters".
 The brand reflected "that great characters are the magnets that draw viewers back to their favourite shows - week after week".